dotnet/docs/docs/tutorials/getting-started-with-csharp/console-teleprompter.md

 This method is a special type of C# method called an *Enumerator method*.
 Enumerator methods return sequences that are evaluated lazily.
 That means each item in the sequence is generated as it is requested by the code consuming the sequence.
-Enumerator Methods are methods that contain one or more `yield return` statements.
+Enumerator methods are methods that contain one or more `yield return` statements.
 The object returned by the `ReadFrom()` method contains the code to generate each item in the sequence.
 In this example, that involves reading the next line of text from the source file,